taythebot/fastify-template/README.md

 handles this error for you and your request won't even reach your controller.

 ### [Sequelize](plugins/sequelize.js)
 This plugin initializes Sequelize and loads in your models.
 The models are loaded from the `models` folder.
-It makes

 #### Accessing Sequelize
 Sequelize available to the application via `sequelize`.
 Native sequelize functions such as `transaction`